 This is all a part of a broader support and dedication to cross-collaboration with the arts, which you can read more about in our strategic plan.
 Should you wish to support this artist-in-residence initiative, please get in touch with us.

-The 2019 Pint of Science Australia artists-in-residence is Miriam Slater with a piece we like to call 'Octo'.
+The 2021 Pint of Science Australia artists-in-residence is Phi Do with 'Planet Bee'.

-You will see Octo turn up all through our promotions and graphics during 2019.
-Make sure to keep an eye out for the #PintAU19 pint glass that features this artwork over at our merchandise store.
+You will see Planet Bee turn up all through our promotions and graphics during 2020 and 2021.
+Phi had initially developed the work for the cancelled 2020 festival, so we held onto it for 2021.
+Make sure to keep an eye out for the #PintAU21 pint glass that features this artwork over at our merchandise store.

 The previous Pint of Science Australia artists-in-residence and their work can be seen at the below links

-- 2018 - Full to the brim by Dan Power (details coming soon)
+- 2018 Pint of Science Festival - Full to the brim by Dan Power